 Key issues to be addressed:

-- The scale of discrimination against pregnant women in the workplace
+- The scale of discrimination in the workplace against pregnant women and women on maternity leave

 - Government response and next steps